-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - B4 CG4 Ability to solve problems with initiative, decision making, creativity, critical thinking and the ability to communicate and transmit knowledge and skills in the field of industrial engineering in Electrical specialty. - C1 CE1 Ability to solve mathematical problems that may arise in engineering.
+- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - B4 CG4 Ability to solve problems with initiative and to visualize, communicate and transmit knowledge, skills and abilities in the field of biomedical engineering. - C1 CE1 Ability to solve mathematical problems that may arise in engineering.
 Ability to apply knowledge about: linear algebra, geometry, differential geometry, differential and integral calculus, differential equations and partial differential equations, numerical methods, numerical algorithms, statistics and optimization. - D1 CT1 Analysis and synthesis. - D2 CT2 Problems resolution. - D3 CT3 Oral and written proficiency. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge. - D15 CT15 Objectification, identification and organization. - D16 CT16 Critical thinking.